nitinkc/nitinkc.github.io/_posts/2022-01-17-useful-excel-formule.md

 ![]({{ site.url }}/assets/images/excel_multi_col_compare.png)

-press Ctrl + Shift + Enter to get the result, if the cell values are equal, it will display TRUE, otherwise, it will display FALSE,
+Hit **^Ctrl ⇧Shift ↵Return** to get the result, if the cell values are equal, it will displa TRUE, otherwise, it will display FALSE,